 Definition

-According to Article 2(f) of Directive 2008/57/EC, "interoperability constituents" means any elementary component, group of components, subassembly or complete assembly of equipment incorporated or intended to be incorporated into a subsystem, upon which the interoperability of the rail system depends directly or indirectly.
+According to Article 2(7) of Directive (EU) 2016/797, "interoperability constituents" means any elementary component, group of components, subassembly or complete assembly of equipment incorporated or intended to be incorporated into a subsystem, upon which the interoperability of the rail system depends directly or indirectly.
 The concept of a "constituent" covers both tangible objects and intangible objects such as software’.

 List of constituents

-The interoperability constituents are covered by the relevant provisions of Directive 2008/57/EC.
+The interoperability constituents are covered by the relevant provisions of Directive (EU) 2016/797.

 No interoperability constituents are determined as far as the subsystem 'Telematics applications for passengers' is concerned.